-- The focus is on the social climate of the school so that the learning environment is positive and norms are developed against bullying behaviors. - Data is used to assess bullying at each school as well as at the district level to estimate the nature and prevalence of bullying. - Through training sessions and workshops, information is shared so that both staff and parents buy-in to support bullying prevention. - A representative group is developed to support each school's bullying prevention activities and program plan and to assess data results. - Training for school staff presenting classroom guidance activities for students include the definition of bullying, the effects of bullying, how to respond when bullying is observed, how to support others in bullying situations, and how to report bullying.
+- The focus is on the social climate of the school so that the learning environment is positive and norms are developed regarding bullying. - Data is used to assess bullying at each school as well as at the district level to estimate the nature and prevalence of bullying. - Through training sessions and workshops, information is shared so that both staff and parents buy-in to support bullying prevention. - A representative group is developed to support each school's bullying prevention activities and program plan and to assess data results. - Training for administrators, faculty, and staff and presenting classroom guidance activities for students include the definition of bullying, the effects of bullying, how to respond when bullying is observed, how to support others to prevent bullying, and when/how to report bullying.